zinzin186/Parchment/Documentation/basic-usage.md

-# Using `FixedPagingViewController`
+# Basic usage

-Parchment provides a subclass of `PagingViewController` called `FixedPagingViewController` that makes it very easy to get started.
-To use it, you just pass in  an array of the view controllers you want to display:
+The easiest way of using Parchment is to initialize `PagingViewController` with the an array of the view controllers you want to display:

 ```Swift
 class ViewController: UIViewController {